pantheon-systems/documentation/source/_docs/guides/getting-started/04-site-dashboard.md

 1. Navigate to the **Site Dashboard**.

-  Every Pantheon site comes with 3 separate environments— <span class="glyphicons glyphicons-wrench" aria-hidden="true"></span> Dev, <span class="glyphicons glyphicons-equalizer" aria-hidden="true"></span> Test, <span class="glyphicons glyphicons-cardio" aria-hidden="true"></span> Live—which are represented by tabs on your dashboard.
+  Every Pantheon site comes with 3 separate environments— Dev, Test, Live—which are represented by tabs on your dashboard.

     <div class="alert alert-info">
     <h4 class="info">Note</h4>